 In foursomes, each two-man team plays one ball per hole with the players taking turns until each hole is complete.
 Players alternate hitting tee shots, with one leading off on odd-numbered holes, and the other hitting first on even-numbered holes.
 The team with the low score on each hole wins that hole.
 If their scores are tied, the hole is halved.

 In singles, each match features one player from each team.
 The player with the lower score on each hole wins that hole.
 If their scores are tied, the hole is halved.

 The three days of the matches consist of 28 total matches, each of which is worth one point.
 There are no extra holes in Ryder Cup matches.
-Should the two sides be tied after 18 holes, each side earns a halve (½ point).
+Should the two sides be tied after 18 holes, each side earns a half point.

 To win the Ryder Cup outright, a team must collect 14 ½ of the 28 points available.
-In the case of a 14-14 draw, the winning team from the previous Ryder Cup retains the trophy.
+In the case of a 14-14 tie, the winning team from the previous Ryder Cup retains the trophy.

 Unlike stroke play, players don't have to complete each hole in match play.
 If a player concedes a stroke – almost always a putt – to his opponent, the opponent picks up his ball, takes the score he would have made on the next stroke and moves on to the next hole.